Dancer, dance teacher and artist Olivia Holland fills Georgina Butler in on how relocating to New Zealand has reinvigorated her passion for dance.

 Ever since she started touring with Birmingham Royal Ballet while she was a student at Elmhurst, Olivia has been painting pictures inspired by her life as a dancer.
 These exquisite artworks are influenced by the performers she has worked with, the ballets she has danced in and the countries and theatres she has visited.
 A keen photographer, she has also recorded her experiences backstage in captivating snapshots.

-A couple of cheeky elves conjure up magical shoes that are made for dancing in Northern Ballet’s latest captivating production for children, Elves & the Shoemaker.
+A couple of cheeky elves conjure up magical shoes that are made for dancing in Northern Ballet’s latest captivating production for children, Elves and the Shoemaker.

 These sprightly creatures transform the shoemaker’s very last piece of leather into a pair of magnificent shoes.
 They are a perfect fit for the next customer who enters the store and the sale means the delighted shoemaker has enough money to restock his workbench.
 To his amazement, the industrious elves return on multiple occasions and produce footwear to entice an assortment of shoppers.
 How will the shoemaker and his wife ever repay these helpful visitors?